XSigmaAnalyitix/XSigma/README.md

 Generate code coverage reports to measure test effectiveness and identify untested code paths.
 XSigma uses LLVM coverage tools (llvm-profdata and llvm-cov) for source-based coverage analysis.

+### Automatic Coverage Analysis (setup.py integration)

+Coverage analysis is integrated into the Python build helper in `Scripts/setup.py`.
+Running `python setup.py ninja.clang.config.build.test.coverage` (from the `Scripts` directory) will automatically analyze coverage after data collection—no need to add an extra `.analyze` step.
+If you want to re-analyze existing coverage data without rebuilding, use the standalone `python setup.py analyze` command.
+For more details, see the documentation in the `Scripts/` folder (e.g., `Scripts/README_COVERAGE.md`).

 ### Quick Start

 ```bash